 Pinnipeds are a group of fin-footed, semi-aquatic carnivorous marine animals.
 While mostly seals encompass this collection, walruses and sea lions are included in the cluster, and they share their time between land and ocean.
 Interestingly enough, they produce a variety of vocalizations such as grunts, growls, barks, rasps, creaks, chirps, chugs, whistles, and other noises that can be done both on land, and in the water.

-Sadly, these beautiful animals have been hunted for since the Stone Age, and this still continues today.
-To boot, pinnipeds are threatened when unintentionally caught by commercial fisheries through fishing nets (when they swallow the hooks by accident).
+Sadly, these beautiful creatures have been hunted for their tusks since the Stone Age, and this still continues today.
+To boot, pinnipeds are threatened when unintentionally caught by commercial fisheries’ nets (and when they swallow the hooks by accident).
 They are also affected by water pollution, and mothers can pass on these pollutants to their young, thus increasing disease, and decreasing reproductivity.

 19. Blue Jay